Saint-Martin-au-Laërt

 Saint-Martin-au-Laërt (/fr/; Sint-Maartens-Aard) is a former commune in the Pas-de-Calais department in northern France.
 On 1 January 2016, it was merged into the new commune Saint-Martin-lez-Tatinghem.

 Geography

 Saint-Martin-au-Laërt is a farming and light industrial suburb to the northwest of Saint-Omer on the D928 and D923 roads.

 Population

-The inhabitants are called Saint-Martinois.
+The inhabitants are called Saint-Martinois in French.